 Yes.
 For CIDP, Medicare will pay for 80% of the cost of the drug and supplies.
 The other 20% must be covered by a supplemental plan or by the patient.
 As of July 2021, only subcutaneous IG therapy (such as Hizentra and Hyqvia) for CIDP is covered under Part B.

 Yes.
 Medicare provides coverage for Guillain-Barre syndrome under Part D.

 Yes.
 Medicare provides coverage for Myasthenia gravis under Part D.

 Yes, Privigen (J1459) is covered under Medicare Part B.

 Is Gamunex covered by Medicare?

 Yes, Gamunex (J1561) is covered under Medicare Part B.

 April Velasco Cable was born in Manila, Philippines.
-She studied computer programming and has been in the home infusion and specialty pharmacy reimbursement field for 29 years.
+She studied computer programming and has been in the home infusion and specialty pharmacy reimbursement field for over 30 years.
+Her areas of expertise are specialty pharmacy, home infusion intake, revenue management, and CPR+ database management.
+Prior to joining AmeriPharma, she worked for St. Mary’s Hospital Home Pharmacy as a biller, Trinity Care as a biller, Crescent Healthcare Inc. as a Quality Assurance Manager/Revenue Management, MedicoRx Specialty Pharmacy as a VP of Revenue Management, and Premier Infusion Care as a Quality Assurance Manager/Revenue Management.
 The most rewarding part of her job is delivering the best quality care to patients by assisting them in fully understanding their health plan coverage and providing financial assistance resources.
 April enjoys building a strong team of reimbursement specialists and implementing solutions to combat insurance denials and claims issues.
 She loves to sing and manages a band where they perform live music throughout Southern California.